Judge Holden: Scholarly debate

 In his essay "Gravers False and True: Blood Meridian as Gnostic Tragedy", literature professor Leo Daugherty argued that McCarthy's Holden is—or at least embodies—a gnostic archon (a kind of demigod).
 Harold Bloom, who declared Judge Holden to be "the most frightening figure in all of American literature", maintained that the character possessed immortality.
 However, unlike Daugherty, Bloom argues that Holden defies identification as being under any "system" such as Gnosticism, citing the passage in the book stating that there was no "system by which to divide [him] back into his origins".
 Rather, Bloom "resort[s]" to literary comparison with William Shakespeare's Iago, a methodical dispenser of strife.

+Holden is also identified as a perverse manifestation of the Nietzschean übermensch and as Zarathustra.